26/Dec/2018

 New Year's Traditions and Celebrations in Italy

-Celebrating New Year’s Eve in Italy is the perfect backdrop to ring in 2015.
-Il Capodanno, New Year’s Eve, is celebrated across the boot with lively festivities outdoors, a large feast with family and friends, an intimate dinner or dancing until sunrise.
+Celebrating New Year’s Eve in Italy is the perfect backdrop to ring in 2025.
+Il Capodanno, New Year’s Eve, is celebrated across the boot with lively festivities outdoors, a large feast with family and friends at home following lucky charm traditions, an intimate dinner or dancing until sunrise.
 Firework displays and a midnight brindisi, a toast, in front of the Roman Forum, in the heart of Florence, along the canals of Venice or, even in a small town, will ensure that a New Year’s in Italy is one to remember.
 Here’s a list of our favorite New Year’s celebrations:

 Rome